chxadr/edgeai-orangepi/README.md

 We are using this board because the company already owns one.
 However, **it lacks the necessary computational power for lightweight deep learning networks.** Newer boards, such as the [Orange Pi 5](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-5.html) with Rockchip microcontrollers or the [Orange Pi RV2](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-RV2.html) featuring an 8-core RISC-V AI CPU, offer significantly more processing power.
 Despite their increased capabilities, their power consumption remains comparable to that of the [Orange Pi Zero 3](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-Zero-3.html) (5W-15W), especially considering the enhanced connectivity and hardware features they provide.

+#### Coral USB Accelerator

 To **enhance the performance of our SBC**, we integrated a [Coral USB Accelerator](https://coral.ai/products/accelerator). **This device adds a Google Edge TPU coprocessor to the system** via a USB 3.0 connection. **The Edge TPU is capable of performing 4 tera-operations per second (TOPS), consuming only 0.5 watts per TOPS (2 TOPS/W).** [This benchmark](https://coral.ai/docs/edgetpu/benchmarks/) presents the time per inference results for different AI models, both using the Quad-core Cortex-A53 CPU alone and in combination with the Edge TPU.
 As the benchmark shows, the gain in performance is impressive, though it can vary based on implementation (e.g., C++ vs Python) and factors like board load or how well the application is developed.
 Nonetheless, it gives us a strong indication of what to expect.

+#### Operating System

+The [Orange Pi Zero 3](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-Zero-3.html) is **compatible with modified versions of standard GNU/Linux distributions like Debian and Arch**, based on **kernel versions 5.4 or 6.1**.
+These **kernels are re-compiled to support hardware functionalities** such as PWM signal generation and serial communication.
+However, they are **not patched with the real-time branch**, which can limit priority handling.

+It is important to note that **even with the real-time kernel patch, strict real-time capabilities are not achievable**.
+This is because such operating systems are not designed for running a single specific application, but rather for a wide range of tasks. **Consequently, the use of hardware interrupts or timers is quite limited and not very efficient.**

+Therefore, **one might consider using an external microcontroller** like an [ESP32](https://www.espressif.com/en/products/socs/esp32) to interact with the hardware, a choice we would have made if time had permitted after we discovered the limitiations of regular operating systems.

+Despite these limitations, the **provided GNU/Linux distributions are useful for running multithreaded applications and managing external devices** such as screens and SD card readers.
+They also offer the advantage of a **file system and the ability to create services** using `systemd`.

 ### 🔍 Detection Model

+We selected the [Ultralytics](https://www.ultralytics.com/) [YOLOv8n](https://docs.ultralytics.com/models/yolov8/) model as our **detection model**.
+This nano version of the YOLOv8 model is the **lightest and offers decent precision with real-time inference capabilities**.
+Its training pipeline is straightforward to implement, using the Python API, and includes **advanced data augmentation strategies** such as mosaic, enabling users to **train models even on small and incomplete datasets.**

+**YOLO** (*You Only Look Once*) **can detect multiple instances in a single frame by processing the image in a single forward pass**.
+For each frame, it predicts classes and bounding boxes along with their confidence scores.
+The model relies on a CNN backbone to extract spatial features from the image.
+The neck then prepares the feature maps for three different detection stages that process features of varying abstraction levels.
+The head of the network consists of these detection stages, which include two decoupled heads: one for class prediction and one for bounding box predictions.
+This eliminates the need for anchors in the split.

+**YOLO models have the ability to accept images of any dimension as input**, even though training is typically done on images of fixed size which influences the complexity of the network.
+This is achieved through a dedicated spatial pyramid pooling block that decomposes feature maps of various sizes into numerous subsamples of known fixed size.

+At the end of the training process, **users have the option to export the model in various formats, including the one compatible with Google Edge TPU**, which requires an `int8` quantized TensorFlow Lite format.

+Finally, **the model can be utilized using the Ultralytics Python API**, which notably handles the loading of the model into the [Coral USB Accelerator](https://coral.ai/products/accelerator) memory.
+It is worth noting that Ultralytics does not provide an official C++ API.
+We attempted to run our model within a C++ thread without success, so we opted to use a Python thread for the specific task of running inferences.

 ### 🔦 Laser Targeting

+We **redirect a laser beam toward detected aliens using two mirrors**, each one fixed to a NEMA 17 **stepper motor** driven by an A4988 controller.
+These motors have an angular resolution of 0.9°/step, which make them reasonably precise considering a target at 40cm from the light source, given the fact that the A4988 controllers offer the ability to configure the usage of microsteps (1/2, 1/4 and 1/8 of full step).

+It is worht mentionning that **stepper motors require a microcontroller which is able to generated PWM signals** to work properly.
+You could also generate your own PWM signal using hardware timers.

+Stepper motors can present **issues related to torque and manufacturing quality, often resulting in missed steps**.
+This can cause the system to lose precision over time, **leading to a discrepancy between the requested target coordinates and the actual position of the beam**.
+One potential solution is to gradually increase the motor speed when movement is required by linearly increasing the frequency of the PWM signal, a technique commonly referred to as **ramp control**.
+While ramp control can effectively manage torque, it **tends to slow down the system**.

+Another challenge is the **difficulty in controlling the number of steps on non-real-time operating systems**.
+These systems do not guarantee that a thread managing a PWM signal will resume precisely on time to stop the signal and achieve the exact number of steps, which can result in step jumps.

+**A more effective, albeit more expensive, alternative for controlling the mirrors would be to use galvanometer motors.**

+### 💽 Application

+The system's software has been developed as a **multithreaded application**:

+- 1× C++ thread using Open CV to capture frames from the camera;
+- 1× Python thread to run inference on the captured frames using the YOLOv8n model;
+- 2× C threads for controlling the two stepper motors;
+- 1× optional C++ thread for displaying the annoted frames from YOLOv8n on screen, featuring drawn colored bounding boxes.

+The application is launched through a Python script. **The C/C++ instructions are compiled into a dynamic library** that the Python script and thread can use to communicate with C/C++ threads.

 ## Orange Pi Zero 3 Configuration